trond-snekvik/vscode-kconfig/README.md

 [with West](https://docs.zephyrproject.org/latest/getting_started/index.html#get-the-source-code),
 the extension will just work without any configuration needed.

+> Note: The extension requires West version 0.7.0 and newer to work out of the box.
+For older versions of West, the Zephyr base directory has to be configured manually.

 The entire Kconfig tree (including external modules) is parsed on startup, and all features will be available as soon as the parsing is complete.
 This typically takes only 1-2 seconds after the extension has been activated, and if everything went smoothly, a report will pop up in the